keemcodes/Evolution-Roleplay/README.md

 # Evolution-Roleplay
 This is a SA:MP server I worked on a development team with between 2013-2015.
-I was the head developer and made the bulk of the feature based contribution to our code base.
+I was the head developer and made the bulk of the feature based contributions to our code base.
 We were all close buds and we worked off of a Godfather remix to build a roleplay server.
 I helped rework alot of the code, update some of the includes we used with YSL stuff, moved from file format to sql etc...

 # What's with the duplicates?